aparkening/aparkening.github.io/_posts/2019-06-11-tea_shopper_cli_gem.markdown

 ```

 ### ALL THE THINGS

 Another thing I learned during this project was to slow. down.
 In the first couple days of coding, I was so excited to build this cool vision that I wrote multiple methods and classes at the same time, resulting in bundled git commits and bundled bugs.
 I didn't feel comfortable rolling back commits because they included functionality that I didn't want to lose, so I had to manually go through each line of code across my classes and methods to recreate and solve the issues.
 After correcting that mess, I resolved to take smaller steps, setting 25-minute timers for focused functionality, and to commit incremental changes often.
 There were still commits with multiple changes, but both my commit log and my overall progress were much steadier, with fewer errors and frustrations.

 ## The End

 Overall, this was a really fun project.
 I loved getting to build and see something that came out of my own imagination!
 I loved watching the evolution of the code itself, moving from messy drafts to more polished, elegant methods.
 And I loved establishing my own coding style, continuing with strategies that were working, ditching strategies that were difficult to maintain, and getting deeper into the whys behind some of the coding methodologies that we've already learned at Flatiron.
-I'm excited to make Tea Shopper even better in the future!st goes here.
+I'm excited to make Tea Shopper even better in the future!